three-beahr/three-beahr.github.io/_posts/2025-07-22-my-first-post.md

        >> putStrLn sI
 ```

 And that's it!
 That was my first Haskell file!
-Now it's been turned into a legible Haskell file.
+I also added this text to it, so now it's been turned into a legible Haskell file.